joehunterdev/react-complete-guide/readme.md

   - Its possible to write your own backend serverside

   #### Where To Put Our Logic
-    Mutating the state only with use effect
+  - Mutating the state only with use effect
-    - Dont do:
-      - `cart.totalQuantity = cart.totalQuantity +1`
+    - Dont:  `cart.totalQuantity = cart.totalQuantity +1`
-    - Do :
-      `const newTotalQuantity = cart.totalQuantity +1`
+    - Do :`const newTotalQuantity = cart.totalQuantity +1`
   - A Fat: Reducers, Actions or Component
   - Where to put logic ?
     - Synchronous *side-effect free* ei **data transformations** ?
       - (prefer reducers)
    - Ayscnc code or code with sideeffects ?
      - Action Creators or Components
      - New Use reducers

   #### Using useEffect with Redux
    - We could now listen in for changes to the cart and `useSelector()`
    - This we then pass as a dependacy to `useEffect()` triggering it to run only when needed
-    - `PUT` Request will overwrite data
+   - `PUT` Request will overwrite data.
+Will just create a list of data (sends data snapshot)

-  #### A Problem with useEffect()

   #### Handling Http States & Feedback with Redux
    - [x] Integrate `Fetch` + `useEffect` Firebase into your project
    - [x] Notifications: cmp

   #### Using an Action Creator Thunk
   - An alternative to side affect is the **action creator**